SMTP server for Gmail Introduction

 # yum install ssmtp

-When ssmtp is installed, ssmtp.conf file will be created under 'etc' directory.
-Edit the file as given below.
-Find the following line and change.
+Aftre the ssmtp is installed, ssmtp.conf file will be created under 'etc' directory.
+You need to edit the file as given below.
+Find the following lines inside the file and change.
 Please note the following configuration is only for gmail.
-Here we will be configuring smtp server for gmail.
+Here we will be configuring smtp server for gmail only.

 mailhub = smtp server host with its port number